 The person without ADHD may feel hurt that they are not desirable or attractive enough to keep their partner’s attention.

-Though at times, it can be challenging, people with ADHD are capable of having healthy, committed relationships.
+Though at times it can be challenging, people with ADHD are capable of having healthy, committed relationships.
 Often, success is a team effort.
-The partner without the disorder commits to being compassionate and understanding, while the other agrees to take their medication.
-Other couples find counseling to be helpful as well.
+The partner without the disorder commits to being compassionate and understanding, while the other agrees to seek professional help or take their medication.
+Some couples find relationship counseling to be helpful as well.